junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean lowers his body, edging toward him slowly.
 "Hey," he breathes, his throat choked by a lump.
 "Castiel.
 It's me."

-He looks the angel in the eyes, but there is no sign of recognition, of joy or relief.
+He looks the angel in the eyes, but there is no sign of recognition, of joy, or relief.
 Just the same wounded look, same tiredness and glassiness.
 He wonders if the angel forgets him in a week's time -- a week, God, it feels like forever.

 He should clean him up; he should cover him with clothes; he should uncuff his hands; he should take him out of there.
 Dean struggles with what to do first.